Jinjue Mosque: Architecture

-Jinjue Mosque is elaborately styled in a Sino-Islamic fashion.
+The Jinjue Mosque is elaborately styled in a Sino-Islamic architectural style.
 The three-entry gate has an imitation imperial tablet in the top center that reads "bestowed by imperial order" and below that it reads "Jingjuesi" (the name of the mosque).
-The mosque has several courtyards, a reception room, an ablutions chamber, an antechamber, guest quarters, a prayer hall, a kitchen, and a mihrab located at the western end of the mosque.
+The mosque has several sahns, a reception room, a wudu, an antechamber, guest quarters, a prayer hall, a kitchen, and a mihrab located at the western end of the mosque.

 Transportation

 The mosque is accessible within walking distance north east of Sanshanjie Station of Nanjing Metro.